explaingit

 USE CASE 2

-Ship a commercial application without exposing your source code to customers.
+Ship a commercial Node.js application to customers without exposing your source code.

 USE CASE 3